zoka/ringMon/README.md

  using bencode since the commands and responses are sent as native Clojure data structures.

 ## Demo

 You can see ringMon in action in [this](https://github.com/zoka/noirMon) showcase Noir application deployed at [Heroku](http://noirmon.herokuapp.com/).

-## Chat Facility
+## Chat facility

-ringMon monitoring page supports simple chat facility.
+ringMon monitoring page supports a simple chat facility.
 This may be assist remote team members when they work together on the same deployed application instance.
 Or it can be just a fun tool to provide bit of social REPL-ing, such as [noirMon](http://noirmon.herokuapp.com/ringmon/monview.html) does.